emakefun-makecode-extensions/emakefun_speech_recognizer/README.md

 ## Introduction

-- This project implements a MakeCode extension for Microsoft to integrate the Emakefun speech recognition module's capabilities on the micro:bit.
+- This project implements a MakeCode extension for Microbit to integrate the Emakefun speech recognition module's capabilities on the micro:bit.

 - Through this extension, you can easily use the Emakefun speech recognizer to add voice commands and get recognition results in the MakeCode Blocks editor.